News & Insights

 What Is An Expungement?

-The process of removing criminal records for an arrest, case dismissal, or a not-guilty verdict is known as expungement.
+The process of removing criminal records for an arrest, case dismissal, or a not-guilty verdict is known as expungement, which results in having your record expunged.
 Some convictions don’t qualify for expungement, particularly if they involve violent crimes or sexually related offenses.

 Almost every state has legislation allowing persons to delete certain information from their criminal records.
 This is usually only for under specific circumstances.
 Although the details vary by jurisdiction, most states make it possible to expunge criminal records and remove them from view.
 This includes background checks available to future employers or potential landlords.